Intro to the FIND Function

 Related Articles from Excel & ME

-How to COUNTA
+How to use nested IFs

 How to use the IF function blog post feature image